Moderocky/Eris/README.md

 Entities represent Discord objects (users, guilds, members, etc.)
 The entity structure corresponds directly to its raw data.

+#### Fields
+Entities have exposed, mutable fields rather than methods. \
+This is a design choice:
+1. Entity classes are data-stores, not high-security API.
+2. Some entities have 30+ fields - adding methods for each would increase bloat.
+3. Users are __supposed__ to edit entity objects in order to update/patch them.

+#### Requesting Entities
 Most entities have a `Snowflake` ID by which they can be retrieved.

 ```java